86 billion dollars.

 7. Lower Back Exercises

-Best for: Muscle stiffness, muscle pain, muscle spasms, Sciatica.
+Best for: Muscle stiffness, muscle pain, muscle spasms, and Sciatica.

 If you don’t suffer from severe/extreme low back pain, the right exercises can be incredibly beneficial for your back.